How to Sell a House on Cribbed

 Yes, we feel strongly sellers will have the most success and get the highest price if we employ the most sage marketing efforts just as we did when we were agents.
 Photos are the single most important element in showcasing the home to get the best price.
 If the first photo isn’t professional, then it’s usually a quick decision on to the next house.
 Besides, it’s a great value that is included with the price so why not enjoy that asset.
 That said, you can complement the photos with your own you may have taken of the garden in bloom, the pool in season, etc.

 Yes!
 We encourage you to keep your photos updated, particularly when you list in the cusp of a season.
-In fact, as the leave on the trees come in, feel free to take and retake to stay fresh.
+In fact, as the leaves on the trees come in, feel free to take and retake to stay fresh.
 Be sure to take a wide shot, no cars in the driveway, no toys on the front lawn, etc.

 If you can, by all means do so!
 You only need one buyer so getting someone in who is already in the neighborhood could make all the difference.
 However, if you can’t possibly show in short order, politely let the buyer know when would be the soonest you could show it.